brenodan/DLSpecification/dlcontract.md

 The end-users who will develop DL applications don’t need any background information about those contracts as they just use the new version of Keras with annotated contracts.

 Currently, Keras app developers sometimes do not receive the expected output from API and .
 This is a problem because the existing documentation also states the valid usage of those APIs.
 Several StackOverflow posts and GitHub commits show such kinds of problems.
-Several research publications investigate this issue while putting forward debugging techniques (i.e., DeepLocalize (ICSE 21), AUTOTRAINER (ICSE 21), NeuraLint (TOSEM), UMLAUT (CHI 21), and DeepDiagnosis (ICSE 22)).
+Several research publications investigate this issue while putting forward debugging techniques (i.e., DeepLocalize [1] (ICSE 21), AUTOTRAINER (ICSE 21), NeuraLint (TOSEM), UMLAUT (CHI 21)).
 But we envision that leveraging the Design-by-Contract principles on Keras can help address the problem above while requiring less effort than previous methods.

 ## User Benefit